 Once again, you can find the ID in the URL.
 For media attachments, it will appear as

 How To Show Post IDs In Your WordPress Dashboard

 If you need to view the IDs of your WordPress content regularly, you probably want a more efficient and user-friendly solution.

 If that’s you, I recommend that you install the free Reveal IDs plugin, which adds a new ID column to the WordPress “edit” interface.

 This makes your IDs easily accessible for posts, pages, categories, tags, and custom post types.

-If you want to hide this column for a particular post type, simply open the “Screen Options” menu and uncheck “ID” from the list:
+If you want to hide this column for a particular post type, simply open the “Screen Options” In WordPress, a menu is a collection of links that are displayed as a navigation menu on a website.
+Menus are ...
+More and uncheck “ID” from the list:

 Knowing how to find a post ID or page ID in WordPress can really come in handy when you need to reference specific content on your site.

 While using the URL trick can get the job done, you may want to install the Reveal IDs plugin if you need easier or more frequent access to your post IDs.